 Visit the Utah Dept. of Environmental Quality Harmful Algae Page

 Swimmer’s Itch is an irritating, yet harmless rash caused by the human body’s allergic reaction to a free-swimming microscopic parasite (cercarial) found in shallow water.
-It is found throughout the world and is more common during summer months.
+It is found throughout the world and is more common during the summer months.

 Anyone who swims or wades in infested water is at risk of getting swimmers itch.
 However, the larvae are more likely to be in shallow water by the shoreline.
 Children are most often infected because they tend to play in shallow water more than adults.
 Less than 7% of the population is affected by swimmer’s itch, and of those that are, most build an antibody after one reaction and do not experience symptoms again.